7 Key Signs You Might Have Glossophobia (Fear of Public Speaking)

 Recognizing Public Speaking Fear and Anxiety

 Glossophobia, or the fear of public speaking, is more common than most people think.
 While some nerves before a presentation are normal, for those with glossophobia, the anxiety can be intense and debilitating.
-It can affect career opportunities, education, and personal confidence.
+It can affect personal confidence and kill a career.

-2. Avoidance – You go out of your way to skip events that involve speaking in front of others.
-Y
+1. Avoidance – You go out of your way to skip events that involve speaking in front of others.

-3. Managing or manipulating situations – You try to control who’s in the room, when you speak, or what topics are discussed to reduce anxiety.
+5. Managing or manipulating situations – You try to control who’s in the room, when you speak, or what topics are discussed in an effort to reduce your anxiety when speaking.

 6. Irrational negative thoughts – You fear being judged, humiliated, or making mistakes, even without any real threat.